-Services that are covered for you What you must pay when you get these services Vision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each calendar year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per calendar year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Routine eye exam including contact lens fitting up to 1 every calendar year In-network \$35 copayment for exam to diagnose and treat diseases and conditions of the eye \$0 copayment for eyeglasses or contact lenses after cataract surgery \$0 copayment for routine eye exam including contact lens fitting up to 1 every calendar year Out-of-network \$60 copayment for exam to diagnose and treat diseases and conditions of the eye Not Covered for eyeglasses or contact lenses after cataract surgery Not Covered for routine eye exam including contact lens fitting
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Vision care (continued) include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older including contact lens fitting up to 1 every calendar year Not Covered for routine eye exam including contact lens fitting • For people with diabetes, screening for diabetic retinopathy is covered once per calendar year • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • Routine eye exam including contact lens fitting up to 1 every calendar year Vision Care: Eyewear Allowance Our plan pays up to a total of \$250 every 2 years for eyeglasses, frames, lenses or contact lenses from an in-network eyewear location or freestanding vision center.
+Swipe your Health+ by Medica card (formerly Your Dean Wallet) at the time of payment to use your eyewear allowance.
+There is no coinsurance, copayment or deductible for the eyewear allowance Any costs you pay above this allowance will not count toward your maximum out- of-pocket amount.

-Services that are covered for you What you must pay when you get these services Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-In addition to the "Welcome to Medicare" Preventive visit, you are covered for an annual preventive physical exam once In-network There is no coinsurance, copayment or deductible for the "Welcome to Medicare" preventive visit.
-Out-of-network \$30 copayment for the "Welcome to Medicare" preventive visit. every calendar year.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+40% coinsurance for the "Welcome to Medicare" preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+In addition to the "Welcome to Medicare" Preventive visit, you are covered for an annual preventive physical exam once every calendar year.
 If you and your doctor discuss a condition that requires additional services including but not limited to follow-up medical visits with your PCP or specialists and/or certain lab or diagnostic services, you may incur cost-sharing charges for those services.
 Worldwide Urgent and Emergency Care Worldwide Coverage for Emergency and Urgently needed services outside of the United States.
-Your copayment and any additional costs you incur for services outside of the U.S. and its territories do not count toward your maximum out-of-pocket amount.
-Members must pay out-of-pocket for worldwide urgent and emergency care services and request reimbursement.
-Submit the Member Paid Claim Form posted on deancare.com/medicareadvantagemembers to request reimbursement.
-You pay \$110 copayment for emergency care and for urgently- needed-care received outside of the U.S.
+You pay \$110 copayme and for urgently-needed of the U.S. Your copayment and any additional costs you incur for services outside of the U.S. and its territories do not count toward your maximum out-of-pocket amount.
+Members must pay out-of-pocket for worldwide urgent and emergency care